General Equipment at Daviess County Public Schools Owensboro, Kentucky

 Boilermakers and Mesothelioma Risk

-Boilermakers servicing and repairing school heating systems are alleged to have worked in direct proximity to asbestos-insulated boiler shells, boiler doors fitted with asbestos gaskets reportedly manufactured by Crane Co., asbestos-wrapped steam distribution equipment, and boiler block insulation containing Johns-Manville Thermobestos or Owens-Illinois products.
+Boilermakers servicing and repairing school heating systems are alleged to have worked in direct proximity to asbestos-insulated boiler shells, boiler doors fitted with asbestos gaskets reportedly manufactured by , asbestos-wrapped steam distribution equipment, and boiler block insulation containing Thermobestos** or products.

 Disturbing aged, friable boiler insulation during maintenance reportedly released concentrated fiber clouds into enclosed mechanical rooms.
 Workers removing or reinstalling boiler door assemblies may have been exposed to asbestos fibers present in the original insulation wrapping and gasket materials.
 Boilermakers Local 40 members who serviced school boilers in the Louisville metropolitan area and across central Kentucky reportedly worked alongside these materials throughout the 1950s, 1960s, and 1970s without respiratory protection or hazard disclosure.